adhambarakatco/NYC-Taxi-Tip-Prediction-and-Insight/README.md

 ## 📝 Author

-This project was developed by [Your Name], as part of coursework in Big Data Analytics.
+This project was developed by Adham Hisham, as part of coursework in Big Data Analytics.

 ---